 What e-Estonia aims to do is to link up all the strands of the state - be it voting, health care, taxes, education, policing and so on - on a single platform.
 It streamlines huge aspects of people's lives.
 For instance, it eliminates the need to fill out countless forms so that one institution - say, the bank - can access your information from another - like the tax office.
 Basically, all bureaucratic processes can be completed online, allowing citizens to live their lives hassle-free.
 Imagine being able to spend precious time with friends or family instead of going to the polling station?

 The benefits of taking this innovative risk and creating a virtual government are myriad.
 One such benefit has been that the state has managed to save around 2% of GDP on costs, which is the same percent each member of NATO is expected to pay for protection.

 Compounding this benefit is the fact that because its government is virtual, the state is effectively borderless.
 As a result, entrepreneurs can now invest and test their products in Estonia, no matter where they come from.
 So not only does Estonia save money on expenditure, it encourages investment from around the world too - it's both cost-effective and a driver of revenue.

 Estonia's digital revolution is a far cry from where the country was originally, when it was best known for its logging industry.
 Now it is a world-renowned country of digital innovation.

 What can we learn from Estonia when applying it to a business?
-Namely, central to design thinking is the notion that it’s not just about creativity.
+Namely, central to design thinking principles is the notion that it’s not just about creativity.
 Design thinking aims to challenge convention and join up the dots by thinking across multiple latitudes and spheres.
-Design thinking even questions the actual design process.
+Design thinking principles even question the actual design process.

 We started life as a design agency in 2005, and our primary function was to design and develop multimedia, websites and applications.
 Even back then, we came to realise that many briefs were missing something.
 They focused on what we needed to build, but not why it was meaningful for their business or their users.